dritter-sap/iibench/README.md

 iibench-mongodb
 ===============

-iiBench Benchmark for MongoDB, TokuMX and OrientDB
+iiBench Benchmark for MongoDB and OrientDB

 Requirements